John Alexander Paul Macgregor: Service

 Macgregor was appointed a minor cadet of the Bengal Army on 22 November 1781.
 The practice of appointing young sons of officers to this rank was introduced by the East India Company in 1770 to recognise loyal service.
 The directors largely abolished the practice in 1786, finding "great reason to believe this indulgence has been much abused and we are thereby put to great expense".
 Macgregor was enlisted as a full cadet in 1795 and arrived in India on 4 February 1797; he was appointed an Ensign on 15 October 1797 and a Lieutenant fifteen days later.
-The following June he was attached to the 1st Begal European Regiment and fought with them in the Fourth Mysore War (1798–99), including action at Malavelly and Seringapatam.
+The following June he was attached to the 1st Bengal European Regiment and fought with them in the Fourth Mysore War (1798–99), including action at Malavelly and Seringapatam.

 After the war, Macgregor transferred to the 2nd Volunteer Battalion and became its adjutant.
 He served in the Northern Circars in 1800, moved over to the 1st Battalion 2nd Native Infantry in 1801 and saw action with them at the Battle of Delhi in 1803, part of the Second Anglo-Maratha War.
 He was subsequently promoted to the rank of Captain on 1 May 1805, and served as Aide-de-Camp to the Governor-General from July 1810 to November 1813.
 Macgregor was posted as Fort Adjutant at Fort William between July 1812 and March 1813, and Deputy Military Auditor-General from 13 March 1813 to March 1830.
 During his time in that office, he was promoted to Major on 12 July 1814, Lieutenant-Colonel on 1 August 1818, Lieutenant-Colonel Commandant on 1 May 1824 and Colonel on 5 June 1829; he was posted a Lieutenant-Colonel in the 23rd Native Infantry in 1820, the 11th Native Infantry in 1823 and the 22nd Native Infantry in 1824, before he was transferred as Colonel of the 22nd Native Infantry in 1829.

 Macgregor was then appointed Military Auditor-General on 26 March 1830.
 He was promoted to Major-General on 10 January 1837, but relinquished his post as Auditor-General in March 1846.
 On 9 November, he was promoted to Lieutenant-General and the following September became Colonel of the 54th Native Infantry, serving until his death.
 His last promotion came on 20 June 1854, when he was made a full General.
 He died in London on 5 March 1868.

 Personal life

 In Calcutta in 1800, MacGregor had an illegitimate child named Thomas Paul MacGregor.
-The mother was a Indian woman local to Calcutta, however nothing else is known about her.
+The mother was an Indian woman local to Calcutta, however nothing else is known about her.
 Thomas Paul MacGregor later became a Lieutenant in the Bengal Auxiliary Cavalry.
 He moved to Scotland and married Katherine Livingstone, daughter of William Livingstone, in 1824.
-In 1846, he was sentenced to 10 years transportation after being found guilty of Falsehood, Fraud, & Wilful Imposition.
+In 1846, he was sentenced to 10 years transportation after being found guilty of falsehood, fraud, and wilful imposition.

 In May 1807, Alexander Paul MacGregor married Jane (died 1858), daughter of James Ness of Osgodby in Yorkshire.
 He had several children, including: